 Customize Windows 10 Start Menu

-The Start menu has evolved from being a list of programs to a full-blown overlay which not only lets you pin apps and folders to it, but with the help of live tiles, you get to know more information.
+The Start menu has evolved from being a list of programs to a full-blown overlay that not only lets you pin apps and folders to it, but with the help of live tiles, you get to know more information.
 When it comes to usage, everyone has their own way.
 Some like the Start Menu to fall back to how it was during Windows 7, while others like it the way it is on Windows 10.
-You should know its called as just “Start” in Windows 10.
+You should know its called just “Start” in Windows 10.

-What does Start menu show by default
+What does the Start menu show by default

 Control what shows on the Start Menu